mauriciocoder/quiz/README.md

 This example demonstrates how to setup a simple HTTP CRUD endpoint using SpringBoot.
 You can perform any CRUD operation on Question entity.
 Solution's stack:

-[SpringBoot](https://projects.spring.io/spring-boot/) is used to provide a container boot and MVC support.
+- [SpringBoot](https://projects.spring.io/spring-boot/) is used to provide container's boot and MVC support.
-[Swager](https://swagger.io/) is used for API tooling and REST documentation.
+- [Swager](https://swagger.io/) is used for API tooling and REST documentation.
-[MongoDB](https://www.mongodb.com/) is used for entity persistence.
+- [MongoDB](https://www.mongodb.com/) is used for entity persistence.
-[Exec Maven Plugin](http://www.mojohaus.org/exec-maven-plugin/) is used to provide goals for Java application run.
+- [Exec Maven Plugin](http://www.mojohaus.org/exec-maven-plugin/) is used to provide goals for Java application run.
-[Jackson](https://github.com/FasterXML/jackson) is used to serialize objects to JSON.
+- [Jackson](https://github.com/FasterXML/jackson) is used to serialize objects to JSON.

 ## Use Cases